papivot/wcpctl/README.md

 # WCPCTL
-## A `kubectl` like commandline tool to interact with vSphere 7 with Kubernetes Supervisor Cluster.
+## A `kubectl` style command line tool to interact with vSphere 7 with Kubernetes Supervisor Cluster.

 ---